Swapnil-jain/TuneSculptor/README.md

 # TuneSculptor
-Converting mp4 videos to mp3 format in a microservices architecture.
+Converting videos (in almost all common formats) to mp3 format in a microservices architecture.
 Tech Stack Used: Python, Flask, RabbitMQ, Docker, Kubernetes, MongoDB, MySQL.

 ## Architecture